GDQuest/blender-power-sequencer-docs/docs/render-videos-for-the-web.md

 ## Render videos for the web

-Applies a rendering preset (specified in the preferences) and starts the rendering.
+Renders a video using the preset options specified in the preferences.

 ### Render the video

-1. Place the mouse cursor over the Video Sequencer Editor
+1. Place the mouse cursor over the *Video Sequencer Editor*
 2. Press <kbd>Alt</kbd><kbd>F12</kbd> (shortcut for `PS.Render video for the web` operator)

 Blender uses only one CPU core for the rendering.
 This means that